Skip to main content

 If you have encountered any bugs with current Mojo behavior, please submit an issue on GitHub.

-If you have ideas about how to improve the core Mojo features, we prefer that you first look for similar topics or start a new conversation about it in our GitHub Discussions.
+If you have ideas about how to improve the core Mojo features, we prefer that you first look for similar topics or start a new conversation about it on Discord.

 We also consider Mojo to be a new member of the Python family, so if you have suggestions to improve the experience with Python, we encourage you to propose these "general goodness" enhancements through the formal PEP process.